saschpe/saschpe/README.md

 ## Hi there 👋

 I am a freelance IT architect focussed on native mobile, cloud-native and cybersecurity.
+Certified: LF CKAD + KCNA ‧ AWS CCP ‧ ISC2 CC

 ## Tech Stack